mondoohq/cnquery/README.md

 cnquery run local -c "packages.installed { name version }"

 # execute a query pack on a Docker image and print results as json
-cnquery explore docker 14119a -f pack.mql.yaml -j
+cnquery scan docker 14119a -f pack.mql.yaml -j

 # open an interactive shell to an aws account
 cnquery shell aws